1600 - Willam Gilbert concluded that the Earth itself is a giant

 in 6 weeks, the prior census took many years to count by hand.

-617592 Electric Device is granted for the first Flash Light.
-Conrad Hubert signes as witness and his employee David Misell is the inventor
+Hubert signed as witness and his employee David Misell is the

 1898-1900--- Danish Inventor Valdemar Poulsen invents and patents his "Telegraphone," a wire recorder

 1922 - Philo T. Farnsworth, at age 13, invents television to work like the furrows in the field that he plowed.
-He also inventer the Fusor which was further developed by Bussard to supply hot fusion in a reactor that's no radio active when it's turned off and has no radioactive waste.
+He also invents the Fusor which was further developed by Bussard to supply hot fusion in a reactor that's not radio active when it's turned off and has no radioactive waste.

 tape recording